ryanatkn/gro/src/docs/unbundledDevelopment.md

 Today, Gro is aimed at three primary use cases:

 - single page applications (SPAs) with Svelte
-- single page Svelte appliations that also have a server
+- single page Svelte applications that also have a server
 - Node modules, like libraries and standalone servers

 > Gro is not yet 1.0!
 Some use cases are particularly rough right now.